 Sample GRE Reading Comprehension Questions

-We’ve already highlighted why studying with official practice questions is one of the best ways to prepare for the GRE.
-Still, even if you come up with the correct answer to an official problem, you may not understand the key underlying principles used by the Educational Testing Service (ETS) to craft that particular question, leaving yourself open to traps and pitfalls that you could once again fall for on future questions.
+We’ve already discussed why studying with official practice questions is the best way to prepare for the GRE.
+But even if you come up with the correct answer to an official problem, you may not understand the underlying principles used by the Educational Testing Service (ETS) to craft that particular question, leaving you open to traps and pitfalls that you could fall for on future questions.

-In the explanations below, expert GRE tutor, David Baird, will review some of the core tenets of the Menlo Coaching GRE curriculum to analyze four official GRE reading comprehension questions (two passage-based and two argument-based) and provide you with a number of best practice study principles for effectively attacking this important GRE Verbal question type in the future.
+In the explanations below, we review some of the core tenets of the Menlo Coaching GRE curriculum to analyze four official GRE reading comprehension questions (two passage-based and two argument-based) and provide you with a number of best-practice study principles for effectively attacking this important GRE Verbal question type in the future.

-Success on GRE reading comprehension relies on mastering three key concepts: learning to apply the correct strategy for reading the given passage, becoming familiar with the various question types unique to GRE reading comprehension (i.e. Select-in-Passage, Choose All, etc.) and how to approach them, as well as ensuring a deep understanding of how the various GRE reading comprehension questions are typically made more difficult and then using this knowledge to learn how to spot those cons / tricks on future questions.
+There are three key concepts to master: applying the correct strategy for reading the given passage, becoming familiar with the various question types unique to GRE reading comprehension (select-in-passage, choose-all, etc.) and how to approach them, and understanding how the GRE makes these questions appear tricky—then using this knowledge to spot those tricks on future questions.

 GRE Reading Comprehension Sample Question #1